 The golgi apparatus is a membrane bound organelle found in most cells.
-It has a function in packaging proteins and is implicated in the secretory pathway.
+It is responsible for packaging proteins into vesicles prior to secretion and therefore plays a key role in the secretory pathway.

 In this article we shall look at the structure and function of the golgi apparatus and its role in Wilson’s disease.